21isenough/LightningATM/docs/guide/perform_update.md

 ## Instruction to update the ATM 📜🧐

-We have now added LNbits as a new funding source for the LightningATM. 🎉
+We have now added LNbits and Blink as a new funding source for the LightningATM. 🎉

-### 1. Quick guide on how to set up an LNbits wallet
+### 1. Quick guide on how to set up an LNbits wallet or Blink wallet

 A quick guide how to set up an LNbits wallet find [here](/docs/guide/set_up_an_lnbits_wallet.md)

+A quick guide how to set up an Blink wallet find [here](/docs/guide/set_up_a_blink_wallet.md)

 ### 2. Update the LigthningATM